HolsDuckett/bank-tech-test/README.md

 # Next Steps
 * Class Extractions - my next step would be to extract bank_account.rb in to the following classes:
+COMPLETED
     - statement.rb: This class would handle the rendering of the bank transactions into a printable statement.
 It would require the instance variable transactions_history passed as an argument to be rendered
-    - deposit.rb: This class would handle the deposit transaction method.
+TO DO
-    - withdraw.rb: This class would handle the withdraw transaction method.
+    - transactions.rb: This class would handle creating a new deposit or withdraw transaction.

 # Edge Cases
 ACCOUNTED FOR: